equivalent/equivalent.github.io/_posts/article/2018-05-24-rails-bounded-contexts.md

 > [Web Architecture choices & Ruby](https://skillsmatter.com/skillscasts/11594-lrug-march)([mirror](https://www.youtube.com/watch?v=xhEyUYTuSQw)) or
 > [Microservices • Martin Fowler](https://www.youtube.com/watch?v=wgdBVIX9ifA)

 ## Bounded contexts via interface objects

 Solution that I'll demonstrate here is **not** advising to split every Rails app class into separate bounded contexts but rather creating pragmatic partial bounded contexts only around business logic classes.

+> Full explanation why can be found in "Summary" part of the article at the bottom.
+> I'll also enlist and compare other Rails Bounded Context solutions.

 This means we will keep `views`, `models`,`controllers`, as they are in `app/views` `app/controllers`, `app/models`.